gulfiliz/gulfiliz.github.io/_pages/about.md

 ---

-Hey, this is Filiz.
+**EN:** Hey, this is Filiz.
 I’m a physicist and computer scientist, originally from the beautiful city of Izmir, Türkiye, and currently living in Dallas.

 This is my intellectual space!
 Fragments in *Fragmenta*, unexamined truths in *Sképsis*, and the in-between in *Metaxy*.